CGCooke/CGCooke.github.io/posts/2021-01-03-Number-Extraction-With-Tesseract.md

 ```python
 np.count_nonzero(~np.isnan(angles))
 ```
-We find that Tesseract managed to extract numbers in 4,049 out of 5,000 frames.
+We find that Tesseract extracted numbers in 4,049 out of 5,000 frames.

 Conclusion
 -------------
-Our next step is to take this heading data and integrate it with other data sources to form a more coherent view of the player's position and heading.
-We can already see that our method will need to be robust to both missing and erroneous data.
+Our next step is to integrate this heading data with other data sources to form a more coherent view of the player's position and heading.
+We already see that our method must be robust to missing and erroneous data.